-Further and Daview Method Statute and Forms Explanation and Review Method 300.301(a) An evaluation, beginning with the review of existing data and including 300.303(b) an eligibility determination, has been completed (includes phased-out 300.305(e)(1) 300.306 students).
-300.300 Student File Pavious Method: Pavious the file for the current (detect within SF, SASF, SCSF Student File Review Method: Review the file for the current (dated within 3 years of the file review date) evaluation and the eligibility documentation.
-60-Day Correction If a current evaluation and eligibility determination that contain evidence of team participation are present, mark this item I. If there is an evaluation that includes evidence of team participation, but components are missing or do not meet minimum compliance, mark this item I, and mark the components in the line items that follow, as appropriate.
-For Reevaluations Only: If no current reevaluation documentation is found, then look for evidence of the agreement between the parent and PEA that the reevaluation was unnecessary.
-This agreement must be based upon a discussion of the advantages and disadvantages of conducting a reevaluation as well as the effect a reevaluation might have on a child's educational program.
-If neither a reevaluation nor an agreement, as described above, is found, mark this item O and enter U on the remainder of the evaluation items.
-If evidence of the agreement that a reevaluation was unnecessary is present, then mark this and all remaining items in the evaluation as U. If a student has been phased out of special education, the team must have conducted a reevaluation prior to the decision to dismiss the student from special education.
-The decision of the team may be based on existing information or on newly administered tests or assessments.
-There is no requirement that new data be gathered to phase out a student, but all components pertinent to the student's category of eligibility must be addressed and documented.
+of Evaluation/Reevaluation Statute and Forms Explanation and Review Method 300.301(a) An evaluation, beginning with the review of existing data and including 300.303(b) an eligibility determination, has been completed (including phased-out 300.305(e)(1) students).
+300.306 SF, SASF, SCSF Student File Review Method: Review the file for the current (dated within 3 years of the file review date) evaluation and the eligibility documentation.
+60-Day Correction If a current evaluation and eligibility determination that contain evidence of team participation are present, mark this item I. If there is an evaluation that includes evidence of team participation, but components are missing or do not meet compliance, mark this item I, and mark the components in the line items that follow, as appropriate.
+For Reevaluations Only: If no current reevaluation documentation is found, look for evidence of the agreement between the parent and PEA that the reevaluation was unnecessary.
+This agreement must be based upon a discussion of the advantages and disadvantages of conducting a reevaluation as well as the effect a reevaluation might have on a child's educational program. • If neither a reevaluation nor an agreement, as described above, is found, mark this item O and enter U on the remainder of the evaluation items.
+If evidence of the agreement that a reevaluation was unnecessary, as described above, is present, mark this and all remaining items in the evaluation as U. If a student has been phased out of special education, the team must have conducted a reevaluation before the decision to dismiss the student from special education.
+The team team's decision may be based on existing information or newly administered tests or assessments.
+There is no requirement that new data be gathered to phase out a student, but all components pertinent to the student's eligibility category must be addressed and documented.
 If no evaluation is found for a phased-out student, mark this item O and enter U on the remainder of the evaluation items.
-Note: A prior written notice (PWN) for initial referral is needed prior to the review of existing data.
+Note: A prior written notice (PWN) for initial referral is needed before the review of existing data.
 (Refer to line item IV.A.2)